tomduck/pandoc-theoremnos/README.md

     type shall share the same counter (i.e. Definition 1, Theorem 2) instead of counting separately for every type.

+  * `theoremnos-tex-backend` - Set to 'tcolorbox' if theorems shall be set with the tex package tcolorbox instead of amsthm.

 Note that variables beginning with `theoremnos-` apply to only pandoc-theoremnos, whereas variables beginning with `xnos-` apply to all of the pandoc-fignos/eqnos/tablenos/secnos/theremnos.

 [metadata block]: http://pandoc.org/README.html#extension-yaml_metadata_block